hanzopgp/CleanCodeMemento/README.md

 - Try to make self-explaining code before using comments, using good variables and functions names ...
 - Changing the basic color for comments might be a good idea so you don't ignore them on someone else code
 - Design pattern can lead to necessary comments

+# Personal notes :

+- Nothing to see here right now

+# Visitor notes :

+- I have no friends